 The definitions of reading and writing are clear, right?
 They involve black letters on a white background, either on physical or digital paper.
 To be a good writer, you need to know how to spell.
 And to be a reader, you need to be highly educated and rich enough to be able to afford sitting in an armchair in front of a fire for hours on end.
 Well, I’d argue that for many people these are just not an option.
-And I think that these ideas about what reading and writing are, rob us of a lot of beautiful, amazing opportunities to share our thoughts and ideas and inform ourselves of those of others.
+And as a writing coach, I’ve come to believe that these ideas about what reading and writing are, rob us of a lot of beautiful, amazing opportunities to share our thoughts and ideas and inform ourselves of those of others.
 I think we need to redefine reading and writing.

 Why redefine reading and writing?